Right Arrow

 • Involving operators in identifying improvement opportunities

-• Celebrating wins when teams achieve new performance records
+• Celebrating wins when teams reach new performance records

 Managing technology adoption